DuckDeck/GrandModel/README.md

 # GrandModel
-GrandModel is an iOS MVC Model,it's a super model for all the Models
+GrandModel is an iOS MVC Base Model,it's a super model for all the Models